 Non-tuberculous mycobacteria (NTM) are bacteria that can cause pulmonary disease, affecting 86,000 people in the US, and cases are on the rise.
 Mycobacterium avium complex (MAC) and Mycobacterium abscessus (Mabs) are two of the most common NTMs causing human disease.
 MAC and Mabs treatment is currently 40-80% effective.
 Improving NTM treatment faces a number of challenges: NTMs have natural tolerance to some antibiotics; antibiotic susceptibility and disease manifestations vary between NTMs; and bacterial and drug dynamics at the site of infection are understudied.
 Designing new treatment regimens is therefore a complex and multi-dimensional problem that is difficult to address using experimental or clinical studies alone.
 We use computational systems pharmacology to complement and inform physical studies.

-Our agent-based model (ABM) simulates host-pathogen interactions and has nodule formation and cavitation as emergent behavior.
+Our agent-based models recreate host-pathogen interactions in the lung airway, sputum and lung nodules.
 The model also contains treatment components including: plasma pharmacokinetics (concentration profiles in blood); tissue pharmacokinetics (spatial distribution via vascular permeation, diffusion, and binding); and pharmacodynamics (bacterial response to antibiotics).

 Co-infections and co-morbidities

 Infectious diseases often occur together.
 E.g. since HIV affects host immune function, it often pre-disposes patients to additional infections such as tuberculosis (TB) or NTMs.
 Understanding the complex interactions between multiple infections is crucial to optimizing treatment.